-Once a complete application and fee has been received, staff will prepare a referral report and send it to the Regional Agrologist with the Ministry of Agriculture and the local Advisory Planning Commission (APC).
+3. Referral Process - Once a complete application and fee has been received, staff will prepare a referral report and send it to the RDBN Agriculture Coordinator, Regional Agrologist with the Province and the local Advisory Planning Commission (APC).

 The APC is made up of appointed area residents and will evaluate the application.
 The applicant has the opportunity to present their application to the Area Director and the APC at their meeting.
 The APC will make a recommendation to the Regional District Board.